+enhanced the The history of Local Tea Company continues to evolve.
 Local Coffee + Tea / Local Tea Company is owned and was founded by Michael Duranko.
 He grew up in Rochester, New York and studied Chemical Engineering at Michigan State.
 Somehow Michael went from being a chemical engineer at Morton Salt Company to working for computer magazines in San Francisco and Seattle.

 and moved south in July 2006.

-Timing is everything but the timing for opening any business at that time was not good.
-The idea was to grow our way out of the tough times and in March 2007, just one month after opening the Siesta Key shop, LCT purchased three retail locations from Latitude 23.5 Coffee
+Timing is everything, but the timing for opening any business was not good.
+The idea was to grow our way out of the tough times.
+So, in March 2007, just one month after opening the Siesta Key shop, LCT purchased three retail locations from Latitude 23.5 Coffee

-Prior to opening, we created the concept or tenets for operating LCT that remain today, that is: to promote local products and services, to protect the local environment, and to celebrate local treasures.
+Prior to opening, we created the concept or tenets for operating LCT that remain today.
+That is, to promote local products and services, to protect the local environment, and to celebrate local treasures.

 are local coffee roasters.
 Our baked goods were provided by Strudel’s, our bread was from Bavarian Bread

 .
 When we started at Selby Gardens

 A few of our growth initiatives took root.
 We expanded the café footprint at Selby Gardens and we started sampling and selling loose leaf tea in late 2007.
-We started with a small space in the Payne Mansion sharing our knowledge of tea with customers.
-We created Selby Select Rooibos Tea
+In a tiny space in the Christy Payne Mansion

 at this time, the first of our teas to celebrate local treasures and still our best-selling tea.